 Then the official Sailor Moon cosplay teams from both Anime Expo and Otakon are interviewed for a 10-minute feature titled, “Cosplay Teams Interview.”
 I’m really not into cosplay, so this particular feature didn’t interest me as much as it could have.
 The Sailor Moon Day Highlights feature runs for almost six minutes, and includes footage from Anime Expo, San Diego Comic-Con, and Otakon.
 For me, at least, this wasn’t a very interesting feature.

 The third Blu-ray Disc also includes another art gallery, which focuses on Serenity, Endymion, and objects associated with them.
-There’s a clean opening, as well as clean versions of both endings; however, the first ending is under the label “Clean Ending,” while the second is under the label “Ending Song.”
+There’s a clean opening, as well as clean versions of both endings.
+However, the first ending is under the label “Clean Ending,” while the second is under the label “Ending Song.”
 The textless versions of the opening and ending can be watched with English subtitles, Romaji subtitles, or with no subtitles.
 It was a little disappointing to see the second version of the opening not receive a textless version.
 The song may not have changed, but there’s some very different animation sequences included in it.
 This omission could have been due to the fact that Toei didn’t provide a textless version of that opening when they sent materials to VIZ Media for this release.
-The same trailer for the first Blu-ray/DVD Combo Pack that appears on the DVD also appears on the third Blu-ray Disc.

 When all is said and done, I can only truly recommend this release to fans of the original Sailor Moon anime.
 However, the fans of the original series who would most appreciate it would be the ones who don’t have a problem with VIZ Media restoring the series into its original presentation and providing a new English dub.